MachineLearningBCAM/How-To/Manual-DIPC/Manual-DIPC.md

 # Atlas EDR
 ## Job submission
 Atlas EDR is based on Slurm, like BCAM's cluster Hipatia (You can see a wider description of this in [Hipatia's manual](https://github.com/MachineLearningBCAM/How-To/blob/main/Manual-Hipatia/hipatia.md) or directly in [DIPC Documentation](http://dipc.ehu.es/cc/computing_resources/systems/atlas-edr/)).
 There are some differences like the available partitions or how to load modules.
-To submit a job it is recommended to write a `.sl` file to to simplify the commands that we write in the cluster to run our scripts.
+To submit a job it is recommended to write a `.sl` file to simplify the commands that we write in the cluster to run our scripts.
 Simple example:

     #!/bin/bash
     #SBATCH --partition=bcam-exclusive